envs-net/matrix-doc/docs/advanced/local_bots.md

 ## Weather Bot

-A Bot that gets the weather from [wttr.in](http://wttr.in) and returns the text to the chat
+A Bot that gets the weather from [wttr.in](http://wttr.in) and returns the text to the chat.

 **name:** [`@weather:envs.net`](https://matrix.to/#/@weather:envs.net)